-A number of other public sector areas have also introduced new career average pension schemes, such as those for court judges and firefighters.
+A number of other public sector areas have also introduced new career average pension schemes, such as those for court judges, firefighters and civilian staff working in local government.
 Individual members in these schemes have fought successful court cases against the arrangements for transferring individuals from previous schemes on the basis that they discriminate on age.
-The Supreme Court on the 27 June 2019 denied the Government's request for an appeal in the McCloud case in respect of age discrimination and pension protection.
-The outcome of this is very likely to impact on the Police Pension Scheme 2015 and may affect the level of benefits payable to members and therefore the cost to employers.
+The Supreme Court on the 27 June 2019 denied the Government's request for an appeal in the McCloud and Sargeant (judges and firefighters) cases in respect of age discrimination and pension protection.